 JI Grade Point Average (JI GPA) is evaluated based on the courses taken at the JI, i.e., it specifically excludes the courses listed below.

-- Credit hours taken outside JI, excepted the approved course taught in English from ME School & MSE School of SJTU;
+- Credit hours taken outside JI, but the approved courses taught in English from ME School & MSE School of SJTU will be counted;

 - Credit hours of master or doctoral thesis research;